Government Procurement Reform Act

-The Government Procurement Reform Act of 2003, officially designated as Republic Act No. 9184, is a Philippine law that prescribes the necessary rules to address the lack of transparency and competition in government procurement, eliminate collusion and interference, and lessen the delay in the procurement process by creating the Government Procurement Policy Board (GPPB) and PhilGEPs.
+The New Government Procurement Act of 2024, officially designated as Republic Act No. 12009, is a Philippine law which prescribes the necessary rules to address the lack of transparency and competition in government procurement, eliminate collusion and interference, and lessen the delay in the procurement process by creating the Government Procurement Policy Board (GPPB) and PhilGEPs.
+It updates the Government Procurement Reform Act of 2003, officially designated as Republic Act No. 9184.

 The act covers the Philippine government's procurement of infrastructure projects, goods and consulting services from both local and foreign suppliers.

 Overview

 Creation of the Government Procurement Policy Board

-The law created the Government Procurement Policy Board (GPPB) that is responsible for protecting the nation's interest regarding public procurement, formulating and amending the Implementing Rules and Regulations (IRR) and the corresponding standard forms for procurement, ensuring that regular conduct of procurement training programs, and performing an annual review on the law and to recommend any amendments, if necessary.
+The law created the Government Procurement Policy Board (GPPB), which is responsible for protecting the nation's interest regarding public procurement, formulating and amending the Implementing Rules and Regulations (IRR) and the corresponding standard forms for procurement, ensuring that regular conduct of procurement training programs, and performing an annual review on the law and to recommend any amendments, if necessary.
 The GPPB also absorbs all the powers, functions and the responsibilities of the Procurement Policy Board created by Executive Order No. 359 s.
 1989.
 Furthermore, all of the affected function of the Infrastructure Committee of the National Economic and Development Authority are transferred to the GPPB.